jotkafomat/CV/README.md

 #### Design+Code(05/2020 - 06/2020)
 Three parts online course for designers and developers with a focus on translating designs into code and building apps for all platforms.

+## Non-Technical Experience

+## Work
+Tate Eats (11/2013 - 10/2020)<br>
+_**Chef de Partie**_<br>
+I worked at Rex Whistler Restaurant, Two AA Rosette, in Tate Britain Gallery
+- Fast-paced environment managing part of the main kitchen
+- Preparing food to a high standard
+- Attention to detail when managing stocks
+Diligently complying with HACCP procedures
+- I was proud to be a part of an organisation whose profit supports the Gallery.

+PAG Uniconsult, Warsaw, Poland. & Pentor RI, Warsaw, Poland.
+(2008 to 2011)<br>
+_**Freelance researcher**_

+- Conducting individual interviews and focus group
+- Analysis of qualitative and quantitative data
+- Writing reports

+## Education

 #### University of Warsaw (09/2004-11/2012)

 - MA in Sociology